 - For Format, we recommend choosing Video and Audio.
 The Video codec will be up to your own personal preference, but we recommend choosing H.264 or ProRes 422 HQ.

-You can read more about the differences between these codecs in our compression guidelines- https://vimeo.com/help/compression.
+You can read more about the differences between these codecs in our compression guidelines.
+Learn more at 'Video and audio compression guidelines.'
 ProRes files tend to be a lot larger (sometimes with no visible gain), so we suggest starting with H.264.

 Keep in mind that Final Cut utilizes its own built in set of encoding presets for each video codec, so you will not have the option to set more customized options like audio/video bitrate, color space, or frame rate.
 Not to worry-- the default settings should produce a high quality output based on your project preferences.

-- Click next, and a small dialogue box will appear from the Mac OS panel.
+- Click Next.
+A dialogue box will appear from the Mac OS panel.

 - For new videos, enter your video’s title, description, and your desired privacy setting.